Do LLMs Know When to NOT Answer? Investigating Abstention Abilities of Large Language Models: Results and Discussion

 \textbf{\textit{Comparative Analysis on Question Type and Domain - }} For Pop-QA, which comprises of questions based on simple named entities from both well and under-represented domains, models, especially GPT-4 Turbo and GPT-4 32k, perform well in abstaining while retaining a high $\mathcal{AAC}$ and $\mathcal{P}$.
-However, for MMLU and CQA, which involve more complex reasoning and questions based on under-represented data respectively, all models show poorer performance marked by lower $\mathcal{AAC}$, $\mathcal{UAC}$, and $\mathcal{P}$.
+However, for MMLU and CQA, which involve more complex reasoning and questions based on under-represented data respectively, all models show poor performance marked by lower $\mathcal{AAC}$, $\mathcal{UAC}$, and $\mathcal{P}$.
 In CQA, using CoT significantly increased $\mathcal{AR}$ and $\mathcal{UAC}$, but $\mathcal{AAC}$ often decreased, indicating a high rate of abstention in response to answerable questions.
 We conjecture this happens because the queries come from under-represented domains, making them less familiar to the models.

-\textbf{\textit{Comparison of Task Prompt Types - }} For standard, $\mathcal{AC}$ and $\mathcal{EAC}$, our findings reveal that CoT outperforms both Base and Verbal confidence settings in terms of $\mathcal{P}$, $\mathcal{UAC}$, and $\mathcal{AR}$ across all benchmarks.
-In the same comparison, CoT boosts $\mathcal{AAC}$ in all benchmarks except CQA.
+\textbf{\textit{Comparison of Task Prompt Types - }} For Standard, $\mathcal{AC}$, and $\mathcal{EAC}$ abstention clauses, CoT outperforms both Base and Verbal confidence settings in terms of $\mathcal{P}$, $\mathcal{UAC}$, and $\mathcal{AR}$ across all benchmarks.
+In the same comparison, CoT boosts $\mathcal{AAC}$ in all benchmarks with all models, other than Mistral 7b which has inconsistent behaviour, except CQA.
 We posit that this is due to the under-represented nature of the data from CQA making the models abstain more.
+Mistral 7B's inconsistency could be due to low CoT capabilities.
 We find that Verbal confidence did not consistently exceed the performance of the Base setting.
 This indicates that models struggle to quantify their uncertainty accurately through verbal confidence outputs.
 However, GPT-4 Turbo has a slightly more consistent improvement with verbal confidence, showing higher capability in expressing uncertainty.